-According to the Department of Labor, less than two percent (1.4% to be exact) of women work in the plumbing industry.
-And unfortunately, to most people, this doesn’t come as a surprise.
-Because when we think about calling “the plumber,” we typically envision a man.
+According to a study done in 2022 by Zippia.com, women only make up 3.5% of the plumbing workforce.
+Unfortunately, to most people, this doesn’t come as a surprise because when we think about calling “the plumber,” we typically envision a man.
 However, while it’s more difficult to find a female plumber, the benefits they bring to the workforce are undeniable.

 While there are few female plumbers, the women that are in the trade are forging a path and shaping the future of the industry.
 Their value and impact in the workspace is clear, but the obstacles presented to them may not be so evident.

 To better understand, it’s essential to know the background of what the plumbing industry has looked like over the years.
 So let’s start with a quick crash course.